DTWilson/tout/README.md

 probability $\rho$.
 We would like to avoid conducting the main trial if the adherence rate is less that 0.5, but would like to proceed if it is greater than 0.7.
-When adherence is between these two levels, we would ideally like to pause amd make our progression decision based on other observations made during the pilot trial.
+When adherence is between these two levels, we would like to pause and make our progression decision based on other observations made during the pilot trial.
 Our aim is to find optimal progression criteria $x_0, x_1$ such that